 Kanyakumari Beach, Kanyakumari

-Kanyakumari beach is placed on the southernmost tip of Indian peninsula.
+Kanyakumari Beach is placed on the southernmost tip of the Indian peninsula.
 The religious importance of this beach is no less than Rameshwaram.
 The beach is enveloped by seas on three sides.
-Since it is the confluence of the Arabian Sea, the Indian Ocean and the rough Bay of Bengal, it is called Triveni.
+Since it is the confluence of the Arabian Sea, the Indian Ocean, and the rough Bay of Bengal, it is called Triveni.

 Mahabalipuram Beach, Mahabalipuram

 Overlooking the vast cerulean Bay of Bengal, Mahabalipuram beach is a wonderful site for tourists due to the presence of the UNESCO World Heritage Site of Mahabalipuram Group of Monuments.
-Temples, historical monuments and caves are some of the popular attractions of Mahabalipuram that are found on this beach.
-Monolithc Ratha, chariots, rock-cut sculptors and ancient caves must be explored.
+Temples, historical monuments, and caves are some of the popular attractions of Mahabalipuram that are found on this beach.
+Monolith Ratha, chariots, rock-cut sculptors, and ancient caves must be explored.